andrienko/splitter/README.md

 The splitter appearance is defined in splitter.css file (which source is style.less).
 You can add whatever style you wish to anything.

+.divider_vertical and .divider_horizontal are classes of the div that splits areas vertically and horizontally respectively.
+It also gets .dragged class when the splitter is being dragged.

 Minified version
 ---